josh-stillman/devops-for-typescript-devs/README.md

 ## Deploy

 - Run `pulumi up` and deploy.
-- Verify you can reach the site through the URL.
+- Verify you can still reach the site through the URL.
 - Commit.

 # Add Lambda@Edge Routing